-Content: This course describes the legal framework of non-profit organizations (also known governmental organizations or NGOs) in Hungary, and the most important pro- regulations.
-During the semester the students will be able describe the main differences between bodies and come to know the relevant norms for establishing, amending and operation entities. ocedural on these List of the required professional competencies and competency elements that the typically, substantially contributes to: subject The Students will be able to distinguish between non-profit orgainsations know how to establish and operate such entities, know the most important financial and taxing issues.
-Name of course leader: Péter Máté Sipka Ph.D.
-Course lecturer(s): Péter Máté Sipka Ph.D.
+This course describes the legal framework of non-profit organizations (also known as nongovernmental organizations or NGOs) in Hungary, and the most important procedural regulations.

+During the semester the students will be able describe the main differences between these bodies and come to know the relevant norms for establishing, amending and operating such entities.

+List of the required professional competencies and competency elements that the subject typically, substantially contributes to:

+The Students will be able to

+- distinguish between non-profit orgainsations - know how to establish and operate such entities, - know the most important financial and taxing issues.

+Name of course leader: Péter Máté Sipka PhD

+Course lecturer(s): Péter Máté Sipka PhD

 Subject: TERMINOLOGICAL FOREIGN LANGUAGE II.
-Year, Semester: 1st year/2nd semester